spring-guides/tut-spring-security-and-angular-js/basic/README.md

 <span id="dynamic-content"/>
 ## Adding Dynamic Content

 So far we have an application with a greeting that is hard coded.
 That's useful for learning how things fit together, but really we expect content to come from a backend server, so let's create an HTTP endpoint that we can use to grab a greeting.
-In your application class, define a new `@RequestMapping`:
+In your [application class](https://github.com/dsyer/spring-security-angular/blob/master/basic/src/main/java/demo/UiApplication.java) (in "src/main/java/demo"), add the `@RestController` annotation and define a new `@RequestMapping`:

 ```java
 @SpringBootApplication